howardt12345/NeuralNetwork/README.md

 # NeuralNetwork
-A Neural Network from scratch.
+A Neural Network, written with java from scratch.
+This project no longer receives updates.
-# Getting Started
-Currently in the process of porting the Java code to C++.